LivePersonInc/developer-center/pages/Documents/Security&Authentication/LoginServiceAPI/overview.md

 <div class="important">
-Refer to the <a href="https://www.liveperson.com/policies/apitou">API Terms of Use</a>, if you haven't already done so.<br>
+Refer to the <a href="https://www.liveperson.com/policies/apitou">API Terms of Use</a>.
 We recommend that you implement our <a href="https://developers.liveperson.com/retry-and-keepalive-best-practices-overview.html">Retry Policy and KeepAlive Best Practices</a>.
 </div>